hocuscodus/qed-lang/_tutorial/32-forms.md

 Any UI class (a class with UI elements) can be a component or a form depending on the way we invoke it.
 We used class instantiation to create components.
 We can use class calls to create forms.

 Let's try it using two simple buttons (one for a component and one for a dialog box) as a first example.
+Click the "Component" button to open the dialog box.
+Click the "Dialog" button to go back to the "Component" main form.

 {% include sandboxframe.html qedsrc="tutorial/forms1.qed" code="70" gui="30" height="200px" %}